The Research and Reference Shelf

 For on-campus access click on the title of the database.
 For off-campus access please see the librarian.

-Classroom Video On Demand: Classroom Video On Demand is the first true, dedicated high school streaming video subscription of its kind.
+Classroom Video On Demand is the first true, dedicated high school streaming video subscription of its kind.
 This complete, multi-subject video solution offers one-stop shopping for students, librarians, and teachers.
 There is a wealth of material appropriate for basic through AP courses and research.
 There are 16,000 full-length videos and 170,000 video clips.
 Clips and videos are added to the database regularly.

 For on-campus access please click on the database title above.
 Please see the librarian for the username and password to gain access anywhere off-campus.